Wave Petunias 101: A Beginner’s Guide to Planting and Caring

 I like to use a moisture meter, they are inexpensive and can give you an idea of how wet the soil is deeper into the pot.

-5. Fertilize weekly: Wave petunias do require a lot of feeding, they need it as they are pushing out blooms like crazy.
+Wave petunias do enjoy a lot of feeding, they need it as they are pushing out blooms like crazy.
+(I often forget to fertilize on a regular basis and they still do great)

-When you plant them in containers using a high-quality potting soil it usually has enough good stuff in it to act as a slow-release feed but you will need to add a liquid feed weekly during the height of the growing season.
+When you plant them in containers use high-quality potting soil, it usually has enough good stuff in it to act as a slow-release feed but you may need to add a liquid feed weekly during the height of the growing season.

 This is my favorite organic liquid plant food.
 It feeds not only the plant but also the soil!